OpenBAS-Platform/docs/docs/usage/assets.md

 !!! note

     Buttons for import and export of endpoints are available at the top of the list.
+The csv for the import must have the following columns: name, description, hostname, ips, platform, arch, macAddresses and tags.
+The exported csv has the same coloums.

 ## Asset groups